substreight/YIP-Sandbox/grant-proposal.md

 ## Title of proposal:
 Please add a title for your proposal.
 Also, ensure the filename is short, descriptive, lower-case, and uses dashes (-) in place of spaces.

+## Type of grant:
+Please select what type of grant you are proposing (Grant, Recurring Grant, Gift).
+- [ ] One-time Grant
+- [ ] Recurring Grant

 ## Description:
 Brief summary of what you are proposing to do to contribute to the Yearn ecosystem.